MicrosoftLearning/MS-4002-Prepare-security-and-compliance-to-support-Microsoft-365-Copilot/Instructions/Labs/LAB_AK_01_Lab4_Ex1_Implement Sensitivity labels.md

 8. Because you selected the **Control access** option on the prior page, the **Access control** page now appears.
 This page enables you to configure how the label applies encryption.
 You can choose to either:  <br/>

 	- **Remove access control settings if already applied to items:** When you select this option, applying the label removes existing encryption, even if it was applied independently from a sensitivity label.
-It's important to understand that thi setting can result in a sensitivity label that users might not be able to apply when they don't have sufficient permissions to remove the existing encryption.
+It's important to understand that this setting can result in a sensitivity label that users might not be able to apply when they don't have sufficient permissions to remove the existing encryption.
 	- **Configure access control settings:** This option turns on encryption with rights management.
 It also makes the following settings visible: <br/>
  		- Assign permissions now or let users decide?
 		- User access to content expires